MarkMinia/Project7/README.md

 ##### From personal experience, I had a feeling this was going to be difficult to predict for a couple reasons, but I was still curious to know how it turns out.
 Some lifters use calculated percentages for picking attempts, some use gut instincts, so that can be a challenge for the model.
 And if a lifter fails a lift, they often re-attempt it, so they give up the chance to go for a higher total than initially planned.

-#####T here's a website called OpenPowerlifting.com that is updated real-time with meets around the world, but the file size was too large.
+##### There's a website called OpenPowerlifting.com that is updated real-time with meets around the world, but the file size was too large.
 I found one on Kaggle that was half the size, but was still too large for Collab, so I had to upload it using the Kaggle API.

 ##### I chose to focus on........